-Proposal for a Council Directive amending Directive 64/432/EEC and revoking Directive 80/1102/EEC as regards the arrangements in relation to enzootic bovine leucosis.
+Council Directive 88/406/EEC of 14 June 1988 amending Directive 64/432/EEC as regards enzootic bovine leukosis and repealing Directive 80/1102/EEC

 - 1. Spain and Portugal are required to prepare eradication plans.
 The other Member States are required as far as necessary to prepare accelerated eradication plans.
 These plans shall be submitted to the Commission within a stated period after notification of the Decision. - 2.
 Approval of national plans by the Commission. - 3.
 Financial aid shall be available from the Commission for expenditure incurred by the Member States in connection with the new and accelerated eradication plans.
 The estimated amount of aid available for a three year period is 31.7 million ECU. - 4.
 Veterinary control of the application of eradication plans shall be carried out as required by the directive introducing measures for the eradication of these diseases. - 5.
 When all the eradication plans have been executed, the Commission shall submit a proposal for harmonization of national preventative measures, should this be necessary.